-Information for hunters: Carroll College offers storage for hunting rifles brought to campus in a case or storage-type container.
-All hunting rifles must be unloaded and ammunition placed in a separate container.
-Hunting rifles cannot be stored in a student's room in campus housing or in a student's vehicle.
-Contact Jake Hanley, Assistant Director for Community Living--St Charles Hall, at 406.447.5509 to make arrangements to check-in any firearm to the college's weapon storage prior to arrival on campus.×
+Information for hunters: Carroll College offers storage for hunting rifles or shotguns brought to campus in a case or storage-type container.
+All hunting rifles/shotguns must be unloaded and ammunition placed in a separate container.
+Hunting rifles/shotguns cannot be stored in a student's room in campus housing or in a student's vehicle.
+Contact the Community Living Senior Staff member on call, at 406.459-0540 to make arrangements to check-in any firearm to the college's weapon storage prior to arrival on campus.×

-Come join us for Freshman Retreat on Sept 12-14, where we take nearly half the 1st year students to beautiful Legendary Lodge on Salmon Lake.
-Register online now
+Come join us for Freshman Retreat September 9-11, 2016, where we take nearly half the 1st year students to beautiful Legendary Lodge on Salmon Lake.
+Registration is now open.